joecity/jekyll-now/_posts/2015-01-22-estimation-abuse.md

 ### Help the team to Inspect and Adapt..

-Teams can inspect an adapt in two ways.

 #### ...on a story

 When teams add an estimation to a story, they have to think about it a bit more.
 Stories that are too large and need to be broken down may be identified here.
 Also if a team is trying to plan how many stories they forecast they can do, points can help them determine this based on what they have achieved in the past.